bajzc/Matrix_calculator/README.md

 ### TODO:
 - [ ] Optimize the process from exp -> matrix
-- [ ] More functions:exp ln sin cos tan (diff integral)?
+- [ ] More functions: diff integral?
-- [ ] A new Turing completeness language, LOL
+- [ ] A new Turing completeness language